 What does it cost to register a business name?

-Business name registration costs $34 for 1 year or $80 for 3 years of registration.
+Business name registration costs $35 for 1 year or $82 for 3 years of registration.
 The fees for renewing a business name are the same as the registration fees.

 How do I check if the business name I want is available?

 You can check the availability of a business name using the search feature on the asic.gov.au website.